Barhebraeus: Theology

 Barhebraeus remained steadfast in his adherence to Miaphysite Christology even as he adopted an approach characterised by intellectual openness and ecumenical awareness.
 In his large theological summa, he devotes several sections to Christology.
-He refutes and discusses the Dyophysite doctrine and its arguments, but does not mention the Crusaders in that context.
+He offers an explanation and a refutation of the Dyophysite doctrine and its arguments, but does not mention the Crusaders in that context.
 In some passages, he treats these theological differences as substantive rather than merely semantic; for example, he reproaches a bishop who dismissed a Nestorian's theological objections as sophistry and supplies the responses the bishop should have given.
 The book ends with a list of thirty heresies, most of which are Christological in nature, but it noticeably leaves out the Chalcedonians (including the Latins) and Nestorians, categorising their differences as mainly terminological rather than substantive.
 This contrasts with the preceding chapter where Miaphysitism is strongly affirmed, but aligns with his other works that display an open ecumenical attitude, including those that place less emphasis on dogma and more on spiritual matters.

 Among Barhebraeus's theological works are the "Book of the Dove", which emphasises ascetic living, and the Ethikon, which provides monks, priests and laypeople with moral and spiritual guidance.
 In the Ethikon, he cautions against disputation as verbal cunning intended to subdue an adversary lest it causes one to sin, and counsels ascetics to abstain from speculative discussions about "natures and persons", referring to Christological debates.